 Anna Burns was born in Belfast.
-She started writing in 1995 and became a self-employed writer in 1999 when her first book, No Bones, was commissioned by Flamingo, HarperCollins.
-It was published in the UK in 2001 and won the Royal Society of Literature’s Winifred Holtby Memorial Prize.
-It was also short-listed for the Orange Prize for Fiction, for a Belfast Arts Award, Literature, and published in the US and in Greece.
+Her first book, No Bones, was commissioned by Flamingo, HarperCollins in the UK and published in 2001.
+It won the Royal Society of Literature’s Winifred Holtby Memorial Prize in 2001.
+It was short-listed for the Orange Prize for Fiction 2002.
+It was published in the US in 2002 and in Greek translation in 2005.

 Photo Credit: Eleni Stefanou